Gusto/gusto.github.io/_posts/2020-02-10-create-a-company-example.markdown

 ## Overview

-Gusto’s company provisioning API provides a way for partners to offer seamless Gusto account creation to their users.
+The company provisioning API provides a way to create a Gusto company as part of your integration.
+When you successfully call the API, the API does the following:

+* Creates a new company in Gusto.
-A successful request will create a new user and company in Gusto, will make the user the primary payroll administrator for the new company, and will send a welcome email to the new user.
+* Creates a new user in Gusto.
+* Makes the new user the primary payroll administrator of the new company.
+* Sends a welcome email to the new user.

-A successful response will return an account claim URL that the partner should redirect the user to so that they may finish setting up their account.
+In the response, you will receive an account claim URL.
+Redirect the user to this URL to complete their account setup inside of Gusto.

 ## Authentication